 Man Ray made this short movie, one of the first Dadaïst films, by placing objects over pieces of film inside a darkroom and then turning the lights on to print the shadows of the objects onto the film.

-The short film contained no audio track originally; the piano music in the video below was added in 2011 at the Experimental Sound Gallery in Saint Petersburg, Russia.
-So you’ll have to mute the sound if you want a totally authentic viewing experience.
+The short film contained no audio track originally; the soundscape heard in the video below was added by the person who uploaded it to YouTube in 2015.
+So if you want a totally authentic viewing experience, you’ll have to mute the sound.

 * Quotes translated by Tasio Ferrand.